KaiYan289/RLpapersnote/README.md

 38. 2-stage early stopping has an inherent logic of "doing prediction well first".
 Thus, it should be early stopping according to **prediction loss** instead of **optimization performance**.

 39. Significance tests are usually conducted in traditional statistic works for hypotheses, especially where test set does not exist.

+40. Use **on-policy** methods for MARL, as stationarity is not preserved!

 # Predict + Optimization Papers Note
 TODO: 一个简单的预测优化文献小survey。